rhinoella/react-native-mqtt/README.md

 }
 ```

-### Quito Options
+### Mqtt Options

-Use the QuitoOptionsBuilder to generate a config for the Quito MQTT client.
-The following options for configuring the Quito MQTT client are available:
+Use the MqttOptionsBuilder to generate a config for the MQTT client.
+The following options for configuring the MQTT client are available:

 - `clientId`: _string_ - Identifier used in the communication with the MQTT bromker
 - `username`: _string_ - Username used to authenticate the client against the broker